andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/oop/readme.md

 ### 7. Conclusion: Screaming Architecture

+There are **3 golden Rules** - to achieves the next level of readability - so that the code tells a story.

+1. Packages should never depend on sub-packages.
+2. Sub-packages should not introduce new concepts, just more details.
+3. Packages and classes should reflect business-concepts, not technical ones.

 **Screaming Architecture:** —> means your package structure IS your business context diagram.

 **No *mental* translation or mapping needed.**